 Orange Juice Gelatin Gummies

-I didn't want the juice to go to waste, so I created this more blood sugar friendly way to use it.
+I didn't want the juice to go to waste, so I created this more blood sugar-friendly way to use it.
 Instead of consuming a cupful of orange juice, it’s eaten in bite-sized pieces with gelatin added to it, which offers some protein to counteract the insulin spike.
-Gelatin from pasture raised sources is an amazing food for you and your little ones.
-It's partly what makes bone broth so nourishing.
+Gelatin from pasture-raised sources is an amazing food for you and your little ones — it's partly what makes bone broth so nourishing.
 It’s great for gut health and can help strengthen digestion.
-Gelatin is quickly becoming a well known beauty secret for its ability to strengthen hair, nails and skin.
+Gelatin is quickly becoming a well-known beauty secret for its ability to strengthen hair, nails, and skin.

-• 1 cup fresh squeezed orange juice, strain to remove all pulp
+• 1 cup fresh-squeezed orange juice, strain to remove all pulp

-• 3 tbsp gelatin, pasture raised sources preferred (my fav brand)
+• 3 tbsp gelatin, pasture-raised sources preferred

 • 1 tbsp honey (not suitable for babies under 1 year)

-The consistency of these gummies will be softer and squishier than store bought gummies, but healthier and more delicious!
+The consistency of these gummies will be softer and squishier than store-bought gummies, but healthier and more delicious!

 Previous